On the existence of supporting broken book decompositions for contact forms in dimension 3: Applications

-In this last section, we discuss the nondegeneracy hypothesis and observe that our Theorems \ref{thm: infinite}, \ref{thm: entropy} and \ref{thm: homoclinic} hold for an open set of contact forms containing nondegenerate ones.
+In this last section, we discuss the nondegeneracy hypothesis and observe that our Theorems \ref{thm: main}, \ref{thm: infinite}, \ref{thm: entropy} and \ref{thm: homoclinic} hold for an open set of contact forms containing nondegenerate ones or strongly nondegenerate ones, accordingly.

-Indeed, once we have a supporting broken book decomposition, the arguments only use the fact that the periodic orbits in the binding are nondegenerate and do not care about nondegeneracy of ``long" periodic orbits.
+Indeed, the arguments only use the fact that the periodic orbits in the binding are nondegenerate and do not care about nondegeneracy of ``long" periodic orbits.
 The binding orbits are a subset of the set of orbits $\mathcal{P}$ for a nondegenerate contact form $\lambda$ that shows up in Lemma \ref{lemma: main}.
-The set $\mathcal{P}$ contains all periodic orbits of $R_\lambda$ whose actions are less than $\mathcal{A} (\Gamma)$, where $\Gamma$ is a representative of a homology class whose image by the $U$-map does not vanish.
-As we will see below, the action of an orbit set realizing a class which is not in the kernel of $U$ can be {\it a priori} bounded in a neighborhood of $\lambda$, a manifestation of the continuity of the spectral invariants.
+The set $\mathcal{P}$ contains all periodic orbits of $R_\lambda$ whose actions are less than $\mathcal{A} (\Gamma)$, where~$\Gamma$ is a representative of a homology class whose image by the $U$-map does not vanish.
+As we will see below, the action of an orbit set realizing a class which is not in the kernel of $U$ can be {\it a priori} bounded in a neighborhood of~$\lambda$, a manifestation of the continuity of the spectral invariants.